mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/noip/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/noip/hostName.png)

 Set up port forwarding.
-If your MAMP PRO installed on a Mac, connected to the Internet via a router, then a so-called port forwarding [http://en.wikipedia.org/wiki/Port_forwarding](http://en.wikipedia.org/wiki/Port_forwarding){:target="_blank"} must be set on this router.
+If your MAMP PRO is installed on a Mac, connected to the Internet via a router, then a so-called port forwarding [http://en.wikipedia.org/wiki/Port_forwarding](http://en.wikipedia.org/wiki/Port_forwarding){:target="_blank"} must be set on this router.
 Other terms may be used for this such as "port sharing".
 Unfortunately, there is no universal protocol or method to set port forwarding.
 Terminology and methods differ from router to router.
 The following sets the forwarded port to 8888 on a speedport router.

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/noip/portForwarding.png)